Sarasota County Economic Development Incentive Program

-Energy Economic Zone
+Energy Economic Zone (EEZ)

-Rapid Permitting Program
+Rapid Permitting Programs

 A fast-track permitting system, the Sarasota Means Action Response Team (SMART) program will allow targeted industry companies wishing to expand or relocate in Sarasota County to develop a facility within a time frame that meets corporate goals and deadlines.
 This time frame is usually shorter than working through the system without special assistance.

 The SMART program doesn’t eliminate or circumvent existing land use regulations or construction standards; it accelerates the process by making certain determinations and decisions about the development of the land and facilities in a more expeditious manner.
 Download the program guidelines and application here.

 The City of Sarasota has established a system for fast-tracking the development review process.
 Our objective is to offer a compressed timeline for targeted firms and industries that wish to expand or relocate in the City of Sarasota.
 Our objective is not to eliminate or circumvent existing land use regulations or construction standards, but to reduce the amount of time it would normally take to work through the system.
 In short, what we offer is a process for accelerating the review process by making decisions in a more expeditious manner.
 Contact us for more information.

-Employed Worked Training (EWT)
+Employed Worker Training (EWT)